sandeepdhiman/KotlinMVVMHilt/README.md

 # KotlinMVVMHilt
-# This repository is a sample implementation of MVVM usinh hilt
+# This repository is a sample implementation of MVVM using hilt